-The GCCM selection process allows for a best-value selection.
-This means that unlike design-bidbuild, the contractor is selected based on a set of criteria that vets their ability to contribute to the preconstruction process.
+The GCCM selection process allows for the best-value selection.
+This means that unlike design-bid-build, the GCCM is selected based on a set of criteria that vets their ability to contribute to the preconstruction process.
 To capitalize on the benefits provided herein, it is critical that a GCCM who is qualified and a good fit for the team be selected.
-See the chapter on GCCM Selection for additional information on how to navigate the selection process to maximize value for the project.
+See Chapter 5, GCCM Procurement for additional information on how to navigate the selection process to maximize value for the project.